pxslip/db-studio/docs/extensions/creating-extensions.md

 ### Package Extension

 Package extensions are essentially npm packages.
 They can be installed from the npm registry, from a tarball, from a git repository or any other means supported by npm.
-On startup, Directus will automatically load any package extension installed into your Directus project folder.
+On startup, DB Studio will automatically load any package extension installed into your DB Studio project folder.

 To install an extension from the npm registry, simply use the npm CLI: